-Student tuition and fee revenues, and certain other revenues from students, are reported net of external scholarship discounts and allowances in the statements of revenues, expenses, and changes in net position.
+Student tuition and fee revenues, and certain other revenues from students, are reported net of external scholarship discounts and allowances in the Statement of Revenues, Expenses, and Changes in Net Position.
 External scholarship discounts and allowances are the difference between the stated charge for goods and services provided by the College, and the amount that is paid by students and/or third parties making payments on the students' behalf.
 Certain governmental grants, such as Pell grants, and other federal, state, or non-governmental programs, are recorded as either operating or non-operating revenues in the College's financial statements.
 To the extent that revenues from such programs are used to satisfy tuition and fees and other student charges, the College has recorded a scholarship discount and allowance.

-New Accounting Pronouncements and Change in Accounting Principles & Estimates
+Change in Accounting Principles & Estimates